kingluddite/dotfiles/README.md

 - All the other casks are inside the [Casks folder](https://github.com/Homebrew/homebrew-cask-fonts/tree/master/Casks)
 - That's it.
 You will now see icons inside Alacritty
 - **note** [Fira Code is a very cool concept](https://github.com/tonsky/FiraCode)

+### Manual installs

+- live-server
+  - I use this a lot so install globally with `$ npm i live-server -g`